iyushaw/ollama-openwebui/README.md

 See the Documentation for installing Docker of your chosen OS.

 ## Recomendation
 Dont run this on public internet unless you have implemented necessary precautions to secure the host.
 Ensure you have enabled SSL/TLS using letsencrypt or any other means for SSL deployment.
+I have made provisions for the SSL/TLS script